MicrosoftDocs/visualstudio-docs/docs/install/advanced-build-tools-container.md

 ---
 # Advanced example for containers

+::: moniker range="vs-2017"

-The sample Dockerfile in [Install Build Tools into a container](build-tools-container.md) always uses the [microsoft/dotnet-framework:4.7.1](https://hub.docker.com/r/microsoft/dotnet-framework) image based on the latest microsoft/windowsservercore image and the latest Visual Studio Build Tools installer.
+The sample Dockerfile in [Install Build Tools into a container](build-tools-container.md) always uses the [microsoft/dotnet-framework:4.7.2](https://hub.docker.com/r/microsoft/dotnet-framework) image based on the latest microsoft/windowsservercore image and the latest Visual Studio Build Tools installer.
 If you publish this image to a [Docker registry](https://azure.microsoft.com/services/container-registry) for others to pull, this image might be okay for many scenarios.
 However, in practice it's more common to be specific about what base image you use, what binaries you download, and which tool versions you install.

+::: moniker-end

+::: moniker range="vs-2019"

+The sample Dockerfile in [Install Build Tools into a container](build-tools-container.md) always uses the [microsoft/dotnet-framework:4.8](https://hub.docker.com/r/microsoft/dotnet-framework) image based on the latest microsoft/windowsservercore image and the latest Visual Studio Build Tools installer.
+If you publish this image to a [Docker registry](https://azure.microsoft.com/services/container-registry) for others to pull, this image might be okay for many scenarios.
+However, in practice it's more common to be specific about what base image you use, what binaries you download, and which tool versions you install.

+::: moniker-end

 The following example Dockerfile uses a specific version tag of the microsoft/dotnet-framework image.
 Using a specific tag for a base image is commonplace and makes it easy to remember that building or rebuilding images always has the same basis.